 To revise alimony orders, the court first must rule that there has been a change in circumstances.
 The court looks at the recipient's needs, the recipient's ability to provide for those needs, and the supporting spouse's ability to maintain the recipient's standard of living.

 The party that petitions for modification bears the burden of proof in court.
-That means the petitioner must fully disclose his or her financial situation, including tax records, before the court examines the other spouse's financial situation.
+That means the petitioner must fully disclose their financial situation, including tax records, before the court examines the other spouse's financial situation.

 If the parties reach an agreement, a judge can approve a modification without going to trial.
 Both parties may need legal counsel if the case goes to trial.